emberjs/rfcs/text/0000-ember-data-overhaul-store-push.md

 ## Proposed solution

 - add `store.normalizePayload` which normalizes a payload into JSON-API format
-- add `store.pushRef` which pushes records into the store without materialization
+- add `store.pushDocument` which pushes data and included of a JSON-API document into the store without materialization of the pushed records

 # Detailed design